 The accompanying unaudited condensed financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America (GAAP) for interim financial information and pursuant to the rules and regulations of the Securities and Exchange Commission (SEC) for interim financial reporting.
-Accordingly, they do not include all of the information and footnotes required by GAAP for complete financial statements.
+Accordingly, these unaudited condensed financial statements do not include all of the information and footnotes required by GAAP for complete financial statements.
 These unaudited condensed financial statements include all adjustments necessary to fairly state the financial position and the results of our operations and cash flows for interim periods in accordance with GAAP.
 All such adjustments are of a normal, recurring nature.
-The results for any interim period are not necessarily indicative of the results that may be expected for the year ending December 31, 2021 or for any future period.
+The results for any interim period are not necessarily indicative of the results that may be expected for the year ending December 31, 2022 or for any future period.

-The condensed balance sheet presented as of December 31, 2020, has been derived from the audited financial statements as of that date.
-The condensed financial statements and notes are presented do not contain all information that is included in the annual financial statements and notes thereto of the Company.
-The condensed financial statements and notes included in this report should be read in conjunction with the financial statements and notes included in the Company's 2020 Annual Report on Form 10-K filed with the SEC.
+The condensed balance sheet presented as of December 31, 2021 has been derived from the audited financial statements as of that date.
+The condensed financial statements and notes as presented do not contain all information that is included in the annual financial statements and notes thereto of the Company.
+The condensed financial statements and notes included in this Quarterly Report should be read in conjunction with the financial statements and notes included in the Company's 2021 Annual Report on Form 10-K (Annual Report) filed with the SEC.